-The player characters are freelance pathfinders, salvage hunting teams, and treasure hunters.
-They wander around the Consortium gate worlds and the frontier systems of the Edge in their voidjammers, exploring wrecked starships, the ruins of ancient alien cultures, and abandoned metacorporation colonies in hopes of finding lost knowledge and riches.
+The player characters are freelance pathfinders, explorers, mercenaries, and treasure hunters.
+They wander around the Consortium gate worlds and the unexplored systems of the Pandora Cluster in their voidjammers, exploring wrecked starships, the ruins of ancient alien cultures, and abandoned metacorporation colonies in hopes of finding lost knowledge and riches.

 The characters often form small teams crewing heavily customized spaceships, commonly known as voidjammers.
 These versatile spaceships are usually outfitted for salvage hunting and exploration missions in remote alien worlds or forgotten colony worlds filled with threats ranging from space pirates to meteor showers and alien phenomena.
 Typical voidjammers are small or medium-sized refitted military crafts, cargo tugs or space exploration vehicles that can be operated with a small crew.